awsdocs/aws-panorama-developer-guide/docs-source/appliance-devkit.md

 Most of these logs are also sent to CloudWatch Logs\.
 For more information, see [Monitoring AWS Panorama resources and applications](panorama-monitoring.md)\.

-For a tutorial that introduces the AWS Panorama Appliance Developer Kit and debugging, see [Using the AWS Panorama Appliance Developer Kit](gettingstarted-devkit.md)
+For a tutorial that introduces the AWS Panorama Appliance Developer Kit and debugging, see [Using the developer kit](gettingstarted-devkit.md)